Alphabets

 Protein translation

 EggLib allows you to translate DNA sequences to proteins.
-In all cases, there is no validity checking concerning characters, meaning that invalid characters will be translated as missing data (although in the future an error might be generated).
 The translation operates in two steps: DNA to codons and codons to protein.
-The RNA alphabet is actually not used (it is only provided to allow you to import sequences of this type at this moment).
 The standard is therefore to use the function tools.to_codons() which converts the alignment from the DNA alphabet to the codon alphabet.
 Translation requires codon sequences.
 Other functions that strictly require coding sequences are tools.backalign(), tools.trailing_stops(), tools.iter_stops(), tools.has_stop() and the class CodingDiversity.
 To perform the DNA to codon extraction, and if the sequences are not an open reading frame (the default assumption), a tools.ReadingFrame instance indicating the bounds of the reading frame must be passed as an argument to the tools.to_codons() function.

 EggLib has built-in support for all genetic codes described in USA’s National Center for Biotechnology Information (NCBI) database (http://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
-The genetic codes and their identifier are listed here.
+The genetic codes and their identifiers are listed here.

 Protein translation tools lie in the tools module, which gathers various functionalities that are described in the following of this section.